JDReese2197/OBD_Data_Logger/README.md

 Tested on version 0.7.1 in a Hyundai Veloster - 2016

-At the moment this project reads data from the On Board Diagnostic (OBD-II) port on a car, conected to a Raspberry Pi
+At the moment this project reads data from the On Board Diagnostic (OBD-II) port on a car, conected to a Raspberry Pi.
-Uses ASync comands to watch for updates from certain PIDs and writes them to a csv file when it receives a new value
+Uses ASync comands to watch for updates from certain PIDs and writes them to a csv file when it receives a new value.
-Can read through csv file and POST to a database using API calls
+Can read through csv file and POST to a database using API calls.

   Future plans include:
   -Watching for more data